 - The copy

-The first four are pretty obvious, but they are important to keep track of what you’re doing.
+The first four sections of the table are pretty obvious, but they are important to keep track of what you’re doing.
 This becomes essential if you’re working on multiple projects for the same client.

 Remember, as a copywriter, you’ve been hired for your expertise.
 Sometimes, an idea or a turn of phrase can seem deceptively straightforward.
 That doesn’t mean it was easy or written without thought.
 It pays to explain your process and rationale to remind clients that your expertise is at work.
 If I have a lot of notes, I just pop them on a separate introduction page.

-If I’m delivering online copywriting, I also include the following:
+If I’m delivering online copywriting, I include the following:

 - Page URL

-I don’t believe you should embed URLs in the copy, because they will distract your client from the copywriting.
+You could embed URLs in the copy but again, you don’t want to distract your clients from the copywriting.
 Can you see a theme emerging?

 Reinforce your professionalism

 I’m talking about branding.
-Every single document you give a client should be branded like a MOFO and include your contact details.
+Every single document you give a client should be branded like a MOFO and include your contact details in the footer.

 Why?
 There is the functional aspect of making sure your client knows who wrote their copy and how they can contact you.
 By putting your branding and contact details on every page, you make it easy for your clients to do that.